 The same holds true with nonrefundable hotel reservations if there is no waiver in place for your location.
 You’re going to need to be extra friendly and hope that your request lands on a sympathetic ear.

 In both cases, consider asking for a future travel credit as an alternative to a refund.
 Many vacation rental owners and hotels will be more willing to overlook the official cancellation terms if you request a credit rather than a refund.

-*July 31 update: Airbnb has announced a sweeping change in their extenuating circumstances cancellation policy in light of coronavirus fears.
-Through Aug.
-31, hosts can cancel without penalty and guests can cancel and receive a refund.
+*Sept 1 update: Airbnb has announced a sweeping change in their extenuating circumstances cancellation policy in light of coronavirus fears.
+For guests with reservations through Oct.
+31, they can cancel for a full refund.
+Hosts can cancel without penalty as well.
 You can read more about Airbnb’s CO VID19 temporary cancellation policy.
 The updated policy announced on March 30 also provides financial relief for hosts.

 *Vrbo has updated its coronavirus cancellation guidelines.
 The company has announced it will refund all the fees it has collected for stays that are canceled because of the coronavirus pandemic for reservations through June 30.
 It also has requested that its hosts offer guests who wish to cancel during this time an alternative stay date.
 Lastly, for guests who don’t want to book an alternative date, the hosts should offer “at least a partial refund.
 Although they [the host] are not obligated to provide a refund outside of the cancellation window, those who do not offer flexibility are subject to penalties in our marketplace.”
 (Vrbo’s has not updated its coronavirus cancellation policy since May).

 The bottom line: Our team can’t mediate individual goodwill gestures if coronavirus fears cause you to cancel your vacation

 As a nonprofit consumer advocacy organization, we mediate cases in which the company is operating outside of its established policies.